alfredricker/MarketEngine/notes.md

 #8-4-23
 IMPORTANT: since I want to look at how the present day data effects the closing price of tomorrow, I have to copy the close column, and shift it down 1 position in a new row

+#8-5-23
+Ok, I got a trial model working properly, which is great.
+It also fits the data nicely, however, I was unsuccessful with producing a win rate that is consistently higher than that of just holding the stock.
+I need to try various loss functions and model parameters until I get something decent.

 ##HOW TO CREATE THE MODEL
 Data Preprocessing: Clean and preprocess your data thoroughly.
 Handle missing values, scale the features appropriately, and consider normalization or standardization to make optimization easier for the neural network.